-In this article, we discuss industrial software development, its challenges, and the benefits that industrial software can bring to manufacturing businesses.
+In this article, we discuss manufacturing software development, its challenges, and the benefits that custom manufacturing software can bring to industrial businesses.
 Read on if that’s what you’re looking for.

 - Types of manufacturing software